xbcsmith/epr-workshop/README.md

 - Walkthrough of building the CLI component
 - Use the CLI to interact with EPR

+### Extended EPR: Creating a watcher

+- Creating a watcher client using the watcher SDK
+- Create a task for the Watcher
+- Trigger the watcher with an event

 ### CDEvents EPR: Creating, Storing, and Retrieving CDEvents

 - Hands-on session on utilizing EPR for CDEvents management